 When people embrace the distance they keep their hips apart gives away information about their relationship.

-We hate riding elevators because the crammed space get other people into our Intimate Zone and Pease says the behavior we follow is called “masking”, which is everyone’s trying to hide their emotions by wearing a neutral mask.
+We hate riding elevators because the cramped space get other people into our Intimate Zone and Pease says the behavior we follow is called “masking”, which is everyone’s trying to hide their emotions by wearing a neutral mask.
 And the people riding in the subway at rush hour, the author says, aren’t really unhappy, they’re just masking their emotions.

 I also found particularly interesting that Pease says that the people who go around slapping everyone on the back is secretly disliked by everyone.